 Yom Kippur means “Day of Atonement.”
 Yom Kippur, the most somber day of the year is called Shabbat Shabbaton, the “Sabbath of Sabbaths” in the Bible.
 On this day devoted to reflection and repentance, healthy adults fast from all food and drink from sunset to sunset.

 Although this is probably the least home-based of all holidays, it begins and ends with a family meal.
 The evening meal is cooked with a mind to the fast ahead, so generally it is neither too heavy nor too spicy.
 Unlike other festival dinners, candle lighting takes place afterwards, marking the official start of Yom Kippur and the fast.

 After eating and before lighting the festival candles, it is traditional to light a candle in memory of family members who have died.
-Special yahrzeit (“year’s-time”) candles are available in our Sisterhood Judaica shop.
+Special yahrzeit (“year’s-time”) candles are available in our Women of Aliyah Judaica shop.
 These candles are lit without formal blessing, though some people say a silent prayer.

 Baruch Ata Adonai, Eloheynu Melech Ha-olam, asher kid’shanu b’mitzvotav vitzivanu l’hadlik ner shel Yom HaKippurim.

 Blessed are You, Lord our God, Ruler of the universe who has taught us the way of holiness through the Mitzvot, and calls us to light the Yom Kippur light.